alan345/TER/README.md

 ## Installation

-- Make sure a postgres database is running.
+- Make sure a postgres database is running
 - Create a database called `ter`

 ```bash